-- 1. The intensity of use, which includes percentage of lot coverage.

-- 2. Number of employees per acre.

-- 3. Peak vehicle trips per hour per acre.

-- 4. Total trips per day per acre.

-- Implementation Measure 4.1.1.j Development will coincide with the provision of public streets, water, and sanitary sewer and storm drainage facilities as specified in Section 'C,' above.
-These facilities shall be: (a) capable of adequately serving all intervening properties as well as the proposed development; and, (b) designed to meet City standards. - Implementation Measure 4.1.1.k A minimum of 15% of the total gross area of all developments shall be landscaped and, where possible, integrated with the open space system.
+- 1. The intensity of use, which includes percentage of lot coverage. - 2.
+Number of employees per acre. - 3.
+Peak vehicle trips per hour per acre. - 4.
+Total trips per day per acre. - Implementation Measure 4.1.1.j Development will coincide with the provision of public streets, water, and sanitary sewer and storm drainage facilities as specified in Section 'C,' above.
+These facilities shall be: (a) capable of adequately serving all intervening properties as well as the proposed development; and, (b) designed to meet City standards. - Implementation Measure 4.1.1.k Unless otherwise specified in a legislative master plan or the development code, a minimum of 15% of the total gross area of all developments shall be landscaped and, where possible, integrated with the open space system.
 Areas identified as having significant natural resources may require enhancement in order to be considered part of the required open space for a given development.
-Additional landscaping may be required by the Development Review Board depending on the scale of the proposed development and its compatibility with abutting properties and their respective uses. - Implementation Measure 4.1.1.1 Continue to utilize performance standards, in addition to site development standards, which will limit emissions of smoke, dust, odor, glare, noise, and vibration from industrial and commercial uses. - Implementation Measure 4.1.1.m Encourage a balance between light industrial and residential growth within the City. - Implementation Measure 4.1.1.n As existing businesses are renovated and new ones are constructed, the Development Review Board will require high standards of compatibility with surrounding development, landscaping, architecture and signage.
+Additional landscaping may be required by the Development Review Board depending on the scale of the proposed development and its compatibility with abutting properties and their respective uses.
+[Section 4.1.1.k was amended per Ordinance No. 835, 05/06/2019] - Implementation Measure 4.1.1.1 Continue to utilize performance standards, in addition to site development standards, which will limit emissions of smoke, dust, odor, glare, noise, and vibration from industrial and commercial uses. - Implementation Measure 4.1.1.m Encourage a balance between light industrial and residential growth within the City.

+- Implementation Measure 4.1.1.n As existing businesses are renovated and new ones are constructed, the Development Review Board will require high standards of compatibility with surrounding development, landscaping, architecture and signage.
 The ability of a site to function properly in relation to the surrounding area will be emphasized. - Implementation Measure 4.1.1.0 Applications for proposed developments will be accompanied by detailed site plans as specified in the City's Development Code. - Implementation Measure 4.1.1.p Require the placement of utilities underground in new developments and seek means of undergrounding existing above-ground utilities, other than storm drainage facilities. - Implementation Measure 4.1.1.q Implement those portions of the text of the West Side Master Plan that do not conflict with the remainder of the Comprehensive Plan.
 Changes to the Land Use Map of the Comprehensive Plan, implementing the West Side Master Plan, will not be made until the Transportation Systems Plan has been adopted by the City Council.